eterey/pyvalid/README.rst

     # value doesn't match the pattern.

-The following example demonstrates how to use the custom validator.
-It pretty easy actually, we just need to apply the ``pyvalid.validators.is_validator`` decorator to the validation function.
+The example below explains how to use the custom validator.
+It's pretty easy actually, we just need to apply the ``pyvalid.validators.is_validator`` decorator to the validation function.